-If the Participant receives SSD services, the Supported Employment service includes implementation of the BSP, the CIP, and/or the SBP.
-The Supported Employment service includes collecting and recording the data necessary to support review of the ISP, the BSP, the CIP, and the SBP.
+If the Participant receives Specialized Skill Development services, the Supported Employment service includes implementation of the BSP the CIP, and/or the SBP.
+The Supported Employment service includes collecting and recording the data necessary to support review of the ISP, the BSP, and the SBP.